 Proprietors may enforce their trademark rights in Malta by filing the appropriate action before the ordinary civil courts of Malta.
-IP-specific measures and remedies may also be requested in terms of the Enforcement of Intellectual Property Rights (Regulation) Act, Chapter 488 of the Laws of Malta, including discovery, evidence preservation, injunctions (which may be granted provisionally and ex parte), orders for the seizure of infringing goods and orders for their destruction following a positive decision on the merits.
-Damages are also available, taking account of the negative economic consequences suffered, including lost profits and any unfair profits made by the infringer, and as appropriate even moral damages.
+IP-specific measures and remedies may be requested in terms of the Enforcement of Intellectual Property Rights (Regulation) Act, Chapter 488 o f the Laws of Malta, including discovery, evidence preservation, injunctions (which may be granted provisionally and ex parte), orders for the seizure of infringing goods and orders for their delivery or destruction following a positive decision on the merits.
+Damages are also available, and are to take into account all the negative economic consequences suffered, including lost profits and any unfair profits made by the infringer and, as appropriate, even moral damages.